Stejneger's beaked whale: Behavior and ecology

+Social behavior

 These whales are diurnal and migratory, typically found in pods of two to six, but some research shows they have been found in pods from as low as five to as many as fifteen.
 The groups may have age and sex segregation.
 They are very social animals and swim side by side, often making contact, surfacing and diving together.
-They are known for their deep diving abilities, but whether they are benthic or pelagic divers is unknown.
 They can swim at speeds of 5,5 to 7,5 km/h, with top speeds reaching roughly 11 km/h.
-A typical behavior involves a series of shallow dives followed by a longer dive lasting about 10 to 15 minutes, reaching depths of up to 4,920 feet.
 Additionally, while in pods, members often take 2 to 3 synchronized low blows, followed by vocalizations described as "roars, lowing, and sobbing groans."
 These vocalizations can be used for reproduction, danger alarms, or general communication between whales.
 All of their communication is tactile and chemical based and they have an average lifespan of 35 years old.
+Scarring also frequently occurs due to fighting amongst individuals over mates, with the wounds caused by the teeth while the mouth remains closed.